JuliaAstro/LombScargle.jl/docs/index.rst

 .. function:: findmaxfreq(p::Periodogram, threshold::Real=findmaxpower(p))

 Once you compute the periodogram, you usually want to know which are the frequencies with highest power.
-To do this, you can use the ``findmaxfreq``.
+To do this, you can use the :func:`findmaxfreq`.
 It returns the vector of frequencies with the highest power in the periodogram ``p``.
 If a second argument ``threshold`` is provided, return the frequencies with power larger than or equal to ``threshold``.
-The value of the highest power of a periodogram can be calculated with the ``findmaxpower`` function.
+The value of the highest power of a periodogram can be calculated with the :func:`findmaxpower` function.

 False-Alarm Probability
 ~~~~~~~~~~~~~~~~~~~~~~~